How to Choose the Best Color Combinations For Your Home

 Good Color Combinations are Everywhere

 Color is everywhere, so you’ve already chosen or gravitated to colors and patterns that you love—just maybe not in the way you think.
 Your clothes, favorite pieces of artwork, or even nature can help show you what paint schemes look good together.
 Find a piece you love that’s full of color, or even full of different neutral hues, and then pull colors you love from it.
 That way you already know they look amazing together and you can feel more comfortable mimicking those combinations in your home.

 Remember the color wheel?
 Remember how the color directly across on the color wheel was called a complementary color?
-These color tones play off one another so nicely, but don’t take the color pairings too literally.
-Tones of these basic colors tend to look better together, so a mossy green paired with purple accents or blues with a red or coral color.
+These opposite color tones play off one another so nicely, but don’t take these primary color pairings too literally.
+Variations of these basic hues tend to look better together, so a mossy green paired with purple accents or blues with a red or coral color.
 The opposites help balance each other out.

 Interior color schemes, like individual colors have temperatures.
-Paints that have warm undertones, like pinks or reds are considered warm.
-Paints with blue or green undertones are cool.
+Colors such as yellow, red or pink are considered warm as they are reminiscent of warm things like sunlight or fire, and tend to make a space feel cozy.
+Colors such as blue or green have cool undertones and are reminiscent of cool things such as the water or a breezy sky and tend to make a space feel airy and fresh.
 Grouping colors that are the same temperature together always creates a nice balance.
-So greens and blues look beautiful paired together, same thing with warm colors like a rich brown with a spicy orange.
+So greens and blues look beautiful paired together, same thing with warm colors like a rich yellow with a warm brown.

 Brighten up your inbox

 Color inspiration and design advice to help you create a life you love.